dotnet/msbuild/documentation/High-level-overview.md

 - If a task is built in the same repo that is currently being built by MSBuild and the code might change.
 So, Task Host makes sure the DLLs are not locked at the end of the build.

 ## Processes and nodes
-When a new build is started MSBuild starts a process, which runs some setup code and prepares itself to start a build.
+When a new build is started, MSBuild starts a process that runs some setup code and prepares itself to start a build.
 This first node becomes the scheduler node and one of the worker nodes, becoming both the entry point for the project build and the scheduler.
-The main problem that arises from that is when the whole build, the OS tears down the process, losing the memory cache and having to restart the whole build process from the start.
+The main problem that arises from that is when the whole build finishes execution, the OS tears down the process, losing the memory cache and having to restart the whole build process from the start.
 This is offset by having longer lived processes, that can be reused when building projects successionally.

 ## Caches
 ### Register Task Objects